ydunde/RestApiTestExercise/README.md

 # RestApiTestExercise
 C# Rest Automation Exercise

-Using MsTest, SpecFlow and HttpClient to develop the automation tests.
+Using VisualStudio 2019, .Net Core 3.1,MsTest, SpecFlow and HttpClient to develop the automation tests.

 **Using the Buid Configuraion tests can be pointed to run in QA or UAT by loading the environment specific settings**